 It can be a personal story or someone else's; it does not matter.
 Mostly, anecdote hooks are a bit longer compared to other essay hooks.

-Your anecdote should tie with the main idea of your essay.
+Your anecdote should tie in with the main idea of your essay.
 Remember, an anecdote aims to tell a story in an illustrative way.
 So, let it illustrate your main point in the essay.

 Examples: